Mazda MX-5 Mk3 review

 Interior, design and technology

-First launched in 2005, the newest generation Mazda MX-5 received a facelift in 2008 to incorporate a restyled front end that took design cues from other models in the Mazda range.
+First launched in 2005, the NC Mazda MX-5 received a facelift in 2008 to incorporate a restyled front end that took design cues from other models in the Mazda range.
 The changes included a larger grille, as well as new head and fog lights.
 The interior also received an upgrade, with Mazda giving the MX-5 redesigned graphics for the instruments.

 Mazda has also been generous when it comes to providing the MX-5 with standard equipment, as all versions get climate control, electric windows and remote central locking with boot release.
 Plus, all models apart from the SE get cruise control as standard.